An analysis of the stationary operation of atomic clocks: Introduction

+We need to mention two important disambiguations regarding our model.
+The unbiasedness assumption cannot be satisfied in a model consisting of $N$ atoms because of the frequency-phase ambiguity problem.
+In fact, it is clear that Eq.~(\ref{rev:1}) cannot have a stationary solution for any non-trivial local oscillator noise and an estimation procedure based on a family of states of $N$ atoms, cf. Eqs.~(\ref{rev:3}, \ref{rev:2}).
+Indeed, the stationary probability distribution would have to be $\omega_{ref} T N^\varepsilon$ periodic and hence not normalizable (see Section~\ref{sec:out} for an extended discussion).
+Moreover, Eq.~(\ref{rev:1}) assumes that the local oscillator noise after the feedback is uncorrelated to the local oscillator noise from the previous cycle.
+This is a Markovian approximation of the feedback model.
+In a realistic situation an optimal feedback would have to be based on the history of measured data spanning the correlation time of the local oscillator noise \cite{Biercuk}.

+A basic result of purely mathematical interest that we prove about Eq.~(\ref{rev:1}) is that the recurrence relation posses a unique stationary solution provided the estimation is unbiased with a gain $1-\zeta$.
+The main result of our paper (see Eq.~(\ref{CWFRW})) is an inequality for the clock time variance in this stationary state,

-where $\beta$ is a constant associated to the noise.
-Note that the clock time error consists of two terms.
-The first term is universal and describes the {\em quantum projection noise}.
-The second depends on the control scheme and the local oscillator noise and corresponded to the Dick effect.
-In this view, the inequality can be considered a rigorous justification of the Dick formula.
-These two terms are also the most relevant for the current experiments \cite{Ludlow}.
+The bound on the clock time error consists of two terms.
+The first term depending on the average Fisher information in the stationary state is universal and describes the quantum projection noise \cite{Itano}.
+The second depends on the control scheme and the local oscillator noise and corresponded to the Dick effect; $\beta$ is a constant of order one associated with the noise.
+The inequality can be considered a rigorous justification of the Dick formula.
+These two terms are also the most relevant for current experiments \cite{Ludlow}.

-One of the punchlines of this formula is that even if we disregard the local oscillator noise we need to optimize an expression $T F^{-1}_T$.
-In contrast, the single step optimization would aim to optimize just $F^{-1}_T$.

-To analyze this formula further we look at a phenomenological dependence $\sigma^2_{LO}(T) \sim T^\alpha$ and a Fisher information scaling for unitary evolution $F_T \sim T^2 N^{1+\varepsilon}$, where $N$ is a number of atoms and $\varepsilon$ is $0$ for separable states and $1$ for entangled states.
-It is easy to see that the optimal interrogation time $T$ satisfies a formula
+To obtain a fundamental benchmark solely in terms of the available resources we need to find the optimal interrogation time $T$ that minimizes the RHS of the inequality.
+On an experimental level, optimizing the interrogation time was suggested to decrease the Dick effect \cite{Westergaard}.
+For the phenomenological dependence $\sigma^2_{LO}(T) = D T^\alpha$ with $\alpha > -1$ and the Fisher information associated to a unitary evolution $F_T = 4 T^2 (\Delta E)^2 $, the optimal interrogation time $T$ satisfies the formula

 which justifies the intuition that the dissipation and the information obtained from the synchronization should be proportional.
-For this optimal time the clock time variance scales with the number of atoms like
+For this optimal time we get an inequality,

 This type of behavior was predicted in \cite[Appendix A]{Wineland}.